sifive/wake/doc/tutorial.md

 Wake has a pair of helper methods that make this easy, as shown.

-## Target execution depending on prior targets

-... find an easy to understand example impossible in make

 ## Dynamically creating a header file

     cat >> tutorial.wake <<EOF